particle-iot/docs/src/content/datasheets/app-notes/an032-calling-api-from-web-page.md

 });
 ```

-The last function implemented in pure jQuery ajax is the Logout button handler.

 The Particle API JS does not have a function to delete the current access token
 but it's easy to do with ajax.